 The fuel lift pump is serviceable as a complete assembly.
-Refer to parts catalog for replacement fuel pump.
+Refer to parts catalog for service parts.

 Remove port lower motor cover.
-Refer to LOWER COVER SERVICE.
+Refer to Lower Cover Removal.

 Remove the oil tank.
 Refer to Oil Tank Assembly on p.
-189.
+155.

 Use an appropriate tool to remove the push nuts that retain fuel pump to oil tank.